moovfinancial/moov-api-public/README.md

 ## Versioning

 Versions are defined in `./specification/models.version.tsp`.
 New versions should be added to the enum in chronological order to ensure the resulting OpenAPI files are correct.
-Each API version will get a new output directory in `./openapi`, while the top level `openapi.yaml` file represents the "pre-versioned" API.
+Each API version will get a new output directory in `./openapi`.

 Once a version has been defined in the `Versions` enum, decorators like `@added`, `@removed`, and `@madeOptional` can be used with the appropriate version on models and operations.